alamincse/mvc-app-nodejs/README.md

 ## `Node.js` MVC Framework (No Express)
 A lightweight **Node.js** project that follows the **MVC (Model-View-Controller)** architecture, built from scratch, without using any framework like `Express`.
 This project is ideal for learning the core backend architecture, routing mechanisms and `MySQL` integration in raw Node.js.

+## Introduction
+This project brings a **Laravel-like workflow** to **Raw Node.js**: a clean `MVC` structure, a custom router, middleware pipeline, a Route Service Provider, Form validation, a simple view template engine and a model layer powered by MySQL.

 ## Key Features
 - **Custom Routing System**